mathiasrw/argmate/README.md

 - If you don't specify, you get help, but not consistency.
 If you specify you know exactly what you get.
  - Unknown parameters will be treated as booleans.
 If you want to assign a value to an unknown parameter you need to A) define a type or a default value in the config obj, or B) add "=" at the end of the parameter in the inputs.
 - If you provide the same alias to two parameters, the alias will stay with the first parameter you define.
-- for defined params you need to provide int, number or float as type for it to be a number in the resulting data object
+- for defined config you need to provide int, number or float as type for it to be a number in the resulting data object
 - but if you have not defined the parameter and assign a value then numerical values will beidentified and provided as a value